tadashi-aikawa/ghostwriter.nvim/README.md

 > [!IMPORTANT]
 > This command requires [snacks.nvim].

 Select a channel from the list defined in the config file and display its latest messages using [folke/snacks.nvim].
-When you select an item, the content will be opened in a new buffer.
+When you select an item, the content will be opened in a new buffer with metadata.
 The feature is useful for checking a channel's posting status before running a posting command (ex: `GhostwriterPost`) or for quickly editing Slack messages in a buffer.

 ```
 GhostwriterRecentMessages <channel_name> <limit>